Gyeongmin47/KoCHET-A-Korean-Cultural-Heritage-corpus-for-Entity-related-Tasks/README.md

 }
 ~~~

-If you have any questions / comment related to this work, please do not hesitate to contact the authors: Gyeongmin Kim <totoro4007@korea.ac.kr>, Jinsung Kim <jin62304@korea.ac.kr>, Junyoung Son <s0ny@korea.ac.kr>.
+:email: If you have any questions / comment related to this work, please do not hesitate to contact the authors: Gyeongmin Kim <totoro4007@korea.ac.kr>, Jinsung Kim <jin62304@korea.ac.kr>, Junyoung Son <s0ny@korea.ac.kr>.